 When considering investment decisions, the Committee takes professional advice from an investment consultant and an independent investment adviser.
-The Committee has set a number of strategic objectives for the investment consultant that comply with the Competition and Markets Authority stipulations.
+The Committee has set strategic objectives for the investment consultant that comply with the Competition and Markets Authority stipulations.
 Performance against these objectives are monitored on a regular basis.